Geometrization of N-Extended 1-Dimensional Supersymmetry Algebras: Review of Adinkras

-An Adinkra is a graphical representation of a supermultiplet and its supersymmetry transformations originally proposed in \cite{Faux:2004}.
-As noted in the introduction, there is a wealth of literature further studying Adinkras and establishing their precise mathematical formulation such as \cite{Doran:2007,Doran:2008,Doran:2011,Gates:2011,Doran:2012}.
+An Adinkra is a graphical representation of a supermultiplet and its supersymmetry transformations, originally proposed in \cite{Faux:2004}.
+As noted in the introduction, there is a wealth of literature further studying Adinkras and establishing their precise mathematical formulation; see \cite{Doran:2007,Doran:2011,Gates:2011}, for example.
 A good overview of their mathematical aspects can be found in \cite{Zhang:2011}.
-An Adinkra is a bipartite $N$-regular colored graph.
+An Adinkra is a special bipartite $N$-regular colored graph.
 The edges have a dashing and an orientation, which defines a height assignment on the vertices.

-Consider a $(1|N)$ supermultiplet $\mathcal{M}$ spanned by component fields $\phi_1,\dots,\phi_m,$ $\psi_1,\ldots,\psi_m$. $\mathcal{M}$ can be represented as an Adinkra if all of the supersymmetry generators send each component field to a single component field.
-The corresponding Adinkra has a white vertex for each bosonic filed $\phi_A$ and a black vertex for each fermionic field $\psi_A$, $1\leq A\leq m$.
+Consider a $(1|N)$ supermultiplet $\mathcal{M}$ spanned by component fields $\phi_1,\dots,\phi_m,$ $\psi_1,\ldots,\psi_m$.
+The supermultiplet $\mathcal{M}$ can be represented as an Adinkra if all of the supersymmetry generators send each component field to a single component field.
+The corresponding Adinkra has a white vertex for each bosonic field $\phi_A$ and a black vertex for each fermionic field $\psi_A$, $1\leq A\leq m$.
 The white vertex corresponding to $\phi_A$ is connected to the black vertex corresponding to $\psi_B$ by an edge of color $I$ if $Q_I$ sends $\phi_A$ to $\psi_B$ (or its time derivative) by equation \ref{eq:suptran}.
 The edge is oriented from the white vertex to the black vertex if $\lambda=0$ and the other way if $\lambda=1$.
 It is dashed if $c=-1$ and solid if $c=1$.
-This correspondence is pictured in Table \ref{Table:AdinkraAlgebraCorespond}.
-We will now review some important features of Adinkras that we will need later.
+This correspondence is depicted in Table \ref{Table:AdinkraAlgebraCorespond}.